 - Satisfies the continuing education requirement to maintain the national credential

 The MCHES® examination is a criterion-referenced test that contains 165 multiple choice items; 150 of the items are used for the total score and there are 15 pilot items on each exam.
-Candidates are alloted 3 hours to complete the examination.
-The MCHES® examination is offered in paper-and-pencil format at college campuses throughout the United States.
-While there are approximately 130 testing sites currently registered, any campus with a testing service is eligible to become a testing site.
+The MCHES® examination is only in computer-based format at more than 400 Prometric test centers worldwide.
+Candidates are allotted 3 hours to complete the examination questions.
+Total seat time at Prometric Test Centers, including tutorials and surveys, is 3.5 hours.

 Please refer to the MCHES Exam Application Handbook for addtional information.